anjelitodevan/portfolio_projects/README.md

 ### 4. Spotify Data Analysis

 Analyze a spotify database of around 20.000 songs to find what factors made a song popular.

+### 5. Housing Data Cleaning

+Clean data about housing record with SQL.